Group-9E-CEN3031/paracosm-proj/README.md

 Runs both the client app and the server app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view the client in the browser.

+## Running Locally

+If you wish to run the application locally you will have to add a config.js file to the server/config folder in the following format using the AWS Access Key and Secret Key from the final project document:
+'''
+module.exports = {
+    aws: {
+        key: 'AWSAccessKeyId',
+        secretKey: 'AWSSecretKey'
+    }
+};
+'''

+Additionally, modify the s3 object in the server/upload.js and server/controllers/data.server.controller.js files from:
+'''
+accessKeyId: process.env.AWS_ACCESS_KEY_ID,
+secretAccessKey: process.env.AWS_SECRET_ACCESS_KEY
+'''

+to
+'''
+accessKeyId: config.aws.key,
+secretAccessKey: config.aws.secretKey
+'''

+(Leave the region the same in server/controllers/data.server.controller.js)